-Information Technology Literacy (ETL) See also Instructional Technology and Library Teacher sections.
+Information Technology Literacy

+See also Instructional Technology, Library Teacher, Special Education.

-ETL691-693 Professional Seminar in Information Technology Literacy - three terms @ 2 credits
+ETL691-693 Professional Seminar I: Information Technology Literacy

-"No one knows what everyone knows."
+No one knows what everyone knows.
 The Professional Seminar is a signature element of the adult learning model at Cambridge College.
 It grounds learning in a cohort group of students with a faculty leader.
 The group studies professional issues in information technology for schools and organizations.
 Students integrate their learning from classes, workshops, and experience.
 Transformed by reflection, readings, and discussion, students become reflective practitioners and lifelong learners.
 The seminar also supports students' work on their independent learning projects, from identifying topics, to guiding the research and writing, to completion.
 The seminar leader approves the finished projects.